sieger/handbook/README.md

 To explain the "no disabled cores," the 10850k is a failed 10900k, and the 10700k is an even more failed 10900k.
 The 10700k also has 2 of its cores disabled, which causes latency as well.
 Because the information has to jump over these disabled cores.

--  hen overclocking your cpu, the goal is to have your Core equal to your Uncore (core/ring or core/uncore, they are all the same thing.)
+-  When overclocking your cpu, the goal is to have your Core equal to your Uncore (core/ring or core/uncore, they are all the same thing.)
 Next, make sure to disable all power saving features
 .
 Power saving features put the CPU aka CPU C-States .
 Memory States